openstack-archive/tripleo-docs/doc/source/install/deprecated/basic_deployment_ui.rst

 to move to the ``available`` state and be available for deployments.
 Select the nodes and click on the *Provide Nodes* button.

+..
+TODO(aschultz): update this reference to deploy guide
-.. note:: For more information about node states, see :doc:`../advanced_deployment/node_states`.
+.. #.. note:: For more information about node states, see
+.. #  :doc:`../advanced_deployment/node_states`.

 Tag Nodes
 ^^^^^^^^^